 Professor Supriya Chaudhuri (Jadavpur)

 I’m an early modernist by training and primary inclination, but have researched in several fields, and am currently Professor Emerita in the Department of English, Jadavpur University, India, Mellon Global South Visiting Professor at TORCH, and Visiting Fellow at St Hilda’s College, Oxford.
 My current research project is provisionally titled ‘interrogating the global modern’, and I’m interested in the moment of the modern, the aesthetics of the modern, and the melancholy of the modern: as also in how this term travels and is translated between cultures.
 I have concurrent interests in early modern personhood and its contradictions, in travel and travellers, and in the relations between objects, persons and spaces.
 My most recent publication is the co-edited Commodities and Culture in the Colonial World (Routledge, 2018), but I have also edited a book on Petrarch, and published on Shakespeare and Spenser: essays on blindness and sight in Othello and shifts of identity in the Bolognese traveller Ludovico de Varthema are forthcoming.
 I have chapters in The Cambridge History of Travel Writing, The Cambridge Companion to Rabindranath Tagore, and the Oxford Handbook of Modernisms.
 I’ve led a number of interdisciplinary research networks, and engage with issues in the public sphere: most recently, I contributed an essay to Revue des femmes philosphes 4-5 (2018), Special Issue, ed.
-Barbara Cassin, Intellectuels, philosophes, femmes en Inde: des espèces en danger.
+Divya Dwivedi, Intellectuels, philosophes, femmes en Inde: des espèces en danger.